Energy Act 2013: History

 The Energy Bill was introduced by the government in the House of Commons for first reading on 29 November 2012, and passed a vote at third reading with cross-party support on 4 June 2013.
 The Bill received Royal Assent on 18 December 2013.

 Aims

 The Act aims to maintain a stable electricity supply as coal-fired power stations are retired.
 This includes facilitating the building of a new set of nuclear power stations and the establishment of a new regulator, the Office for Nuclear Regulation.

-The Act proposes a delay in setting decarbonisation targets under the Climate Change Act 2008, until 2016.
-Businesses and analysts have criticised the uncertainty this causes for investors, notably Balfour Beatty and Ernst & Young.
+The act proposed a delay in setting decarbonisation targets under the Climate Change Act 2008, until 2016.
+Businesses and analysts criticised the uncertainty this caused for investors, notably Balfour Beatty and Ernst & Young.
 Conservative MP Tim Yeo and Labour MP Barry Gardiner tabled amendments to the Bill to reinsert a 2030 decarbonisation target for the power sector by 2014.

-The Act also enables the government to privatise the Government Pipelines and Storage System.
+The act also enabled the government to privatise the Government Pipelines and Storage System.